elysiumphase/bitgener/README.md

 ### Object structure

-Errors emitted by Bitgener inherit the native Error prototype.
+Errors emitted by *Bitgener* inherit the native Error prototype with an additional `code` property and `toString` method.

 ```javascript
 {